 How we raise puppies

 Rearing a litter is a full-time job for both of us.
-(So we don’t do it often!)
+So we don’t do it often.

-We also implement Puppy Culture protocols.
+We implement all Puppy Culture protocols, including the optional components.

 If you’re not sure what all this is about, take a look below.
-(These are clips from one of our Labrador litters.)

 Days 0 - 16